Cover times in dynamical systems: Setup and results for the exponentially mixing case

 We will also assume that \begin{enumerate} \item [(a4)]\labeltext{(a4)}{a4} $\exists c_m>0$ such that $\inf_{Z \in \Z^{n_1}} m(f^{n_1}(Z)) \ge c_m$. \end{enumerate} Along with the cylinder structure, this implies that for all $1\le i \le n_1$,

 By \ref{a1}, $\sup_{Z} e^\phi \le (1+C_d)m(Z)/m(f(Z))$ so applying \eqref{a4i} with $i=1$ yields

-Under \ref{a1}-\ref{a4}, $\Lp$ admits a unique invariant measure $\mu$ which is absolutely continuous with respect to $m$ and whose density $g$ is bounded away from 0 and of bounded variation.
+As described in \cite[Section 2.1]{BruDemTod18}, under \ref{a1}--\ref{a4} (which as shown above imply (F1)--(F4) in that paper) we can apply \cite[Theorem 1]{rychlik} to show that $\Lp$ admits a unique invariant measure $\mu$ which is absolutely continuous with respect to $m$ and whose density $g$ is bounded away from 0 and of bounded variation.
+Moreover the system is exponentially mixing.
 By this and by conformality of $m$, \eqref{finite-sum} implies

 It will sometimes be more convenient to work with the symbolic coding of $f$.
 Recall that the index set $\I$ labels the intervals of monotonicity $\{Z_i\}_{i\in \I}$ for $f$.
 Let $\Sigma \subset \I^\N$ be the subshift given by the set of sequences $\i=(i_0, i_1, \ldots) \in \I^{\N_0}$ for which there exists an $x \in \Lambda$ such that $f^{n}(x) \in Z_{i_n}$ for all $n \in \N_0$.
 Define the projection $\Pi:\Sigma \to I$ as